#INCLUDE filename="include_head.html"><#INCLUDE filename="static_header.html">

 You will be notified by email or U.S. mail if we are unable to borrow the item you requested.
 You may try resubmitting your request at a later time.

 Visit your CML location's Customer Service desk to pick up and check out your item once you have been notified it is ready.
 Please do not remove the wrap and/or label from the item.
 Please pick up your ILL as soon as possible.
-The pickup deadline you are given is also the due date.
+The pickup deadline will hold until date from your notification.
+Items not picked up by this date will be returned to the lending library..

 Loan periods and renewals are determined by the lending library.
 Be aware that some lenders do not allow renewals.
 Log on to your ILLiad account to request a renewal online or call 614-645-2275 for assistance.
 If the renewal is approved, you will be given a new due date which will be updated on your library account within 2 business days.
 If your renewal is denied, you must return your item by the original due date.